 In fact, Edward, the youngest of the queen and Prince Philip's four children, wasn't even dating his future wife, Sophie Rhys-Jones, yet.

 A Cambridge graduate and Royal Marine training dropout, Edward wildly diverged from the path trod by his father and brothers by becoming a production assistant at Andrew Lloyd Webber's Really Useful Theater Company in the 1980s and then forming his own entertainment company, Ardent Productions, in 1993.

 That's also the year he reunited with Rhys-Jones, a public relations executive whom he first crossed paths with in 1987—when he was dating her friend.
-(Not an uncommon launch pad for future romance in his family: Charles dated Diana's older sister, now Lady Sarah McCorquodale, first, while Princess Anne dated Duchess Camilla's first husband, Andrew Parker Bowles, in the early 1970s before either was married.)
+(Not an uncommon launch pad for future romance in his family: Charles first dated Diana's older sister, now Lady Sarah McCorquodale, while Princess Anne dated future Queen Consort Camilla's first husband, Andrew Parker Bowles, in the early 1970s.

 Sophie and Edward—by then 29 but not under as much pressure to settle down as his eldest brother Charles had been as he approached 30—saw each other at a Real Tennis charity event in 1993 and started dating.